opensearch-project/project-website/_posts/2023-06-15-registration-for-opensearchcon-2023-is-now-open.md

 ---
 date: 2023-06-15T22:09:26.908Z
+excerpt: The OpenSearch Project invites all builders to Seattle this fall, to celebrate the success of the OpenSearch Project and look to the future of search, analytics, and Generative AI.
+Join us to learn how to build at scale!
 meta_description: OpenSearchCon 2023 - Coming to the Sheraton Grand Hotel in Seattle September 27-29.
 Register today!
 meta_keywords: opensearchcon, opensearchcon 2023, register for opensearchcon,